samanft/dtt-assesment-frontend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Before you begin, ensure you have the following tools installed:
-- [Node.js](https://nodejs.org/): Required to run the backend server and the development environment.

 ### Installing

 Follow these steps to get your development environment running: